-Creamy Dijon Brussels Sprouts – Quick, easy, and a simply delicious side dish with Brussels Sprouts tossed in a creamy, citrusy, dijon sauce.
+Creamy Dijon Brussels Sprouts are a quick, easy and delicious side dish perfect for Thanksgiving or weeknight meals.
+You’ll love these brussels sprouts tossed in a creamy, citrusy, dijon sauce.

 I mean, why not greet you with a big plate of this right in your face a day before Thanksgiving?